-Initial English language teaching qualification of no less than 100 contact hours, a content focus on English language, language learning and TESOL teaching and a practical component of at least six hours supervised and assessed teaching practice or equivalent.
+Initial English language teaching qualification of no less than 100 contact hours with a content focus on English language, language learning and TESOL teaching and a practical component of at least 6 hours supervised and assessed teaching practice or equivalent.

 Language equivalence of a minimum of IELTS 7.0.

 COVID-19 vaccination requirements